codebar/git-workshop/readme.md

 $ git checkout -b 24PR-workshop-post origin/24PR-workshop-post
 ```

-This is pulling down a branch that is currently not merged into master.
+This pulls down a branch that is currently not merged into master.

 ##Creating a new branch

-You will now neeed to create your own banch yso that you can change some code.
+You will now need to create your own banch that you can change some code on.

 ```
 $ git checkout -b [new-branch-name]